bigbowlz/simple_arb_bot/README.md

     npm install dotenv

-## Terminal
+### Terminal
-#### Run the setup script to start a local Ethereum folk, deploy test tokens and the arbitrage contract, and populate valid trade routes.
+#### Command to start a local Ethereum folk, deploy the arbitrage contract, set up token liquidity in the arb contract, and populate valid trade routes.
+Run the command from the root directory.
 ```
 chmod +x scripts/setup.sh && ./scripts/setup.sh
 ```